 Clearly one of the most effective forms of demonstration that has helped along the situations faced by states like West Virginia, Oklahoma, Kentucky, Colorado, and Arizona was marching on the capitol.
 What if we could do this here in Florida?
 Is it time for a little rally in Tally?
 It certainly has a nice ring to it and could easily be used as a hashtag to build further momentum during the summer and beyond.
 There are even two dates that would be perfect for taking this simple, effective action:

 Monday, September 17th, 2018, which is U.S. Constitution Day, an idea that was originally proposed by retired educator and all-star public education advocate, Donna Yates Mace.
 Teachers from central to north Florida could easily drive up Sunday during the day, stay over night, march on / hold a rally in the capitol the next day, and then return home that evening.
-Not only would this be a perfect time to celebrate democracy and demonstrate civic engagement to our students and communities (something the Legislature clearly thinks we don’t teach based on attempted legislation and CRC amendments), but the legislators themselves will be returning to Tallahassee to begin committee work for the coming year.
+This would be a perfect time to celebrate democracy and demonstrate civic engagement to our students and communities (something the Legislature clearly thinks we don’t teach based on attempted legislation and CRC amendments).
 Furthermore, considering the primaries will be over by this point, it will send a strong message about voting for pro-public education candidates and hopefully all candidates will be addressing the need for increased funding for our students and schools.

-And what better way to celebrate the spirit of Dr. Martin Luther King, Jr. himself than by marching / rallying again on Monday, January 21st, 2019, only a couple of weeks after the new legislative session starts.
+And what better way to celebrate the spirit of Dr. Martin Luther King, Jr. himself than by marching / rallying again on Monday, January 21st, 2019, only a couple of weeks after committee work begins for the upcoming legislative session.
 Granted there probably won’t be any activity that day, but legislators will be there or returning for work on Tuesday.
 But if we can get tens of thousands of teachers to show up and get high-profile media coverage of the event, it would definitely put the Florida Legislature on notice.

 We educators will no longer be silent about the damage being done by the gross lack of funding for our public education system.
 As MLK himself reminds us all: the time is always right to do what is right.
 The time is now.
 The fight is here.
 We can take action that doesn’t require us to strike yet still be “highly effective.”
 Just close your eyes and imagine it…a sea of red set out to #RallyInTally.